utdata/icj-class/css/css-class.md

 }
 ```

 If you refresh your page in your browser, you'll see things get worse ... everything is super small now.
+Don't worry, we'll fix it.

 ## Set article styles

 Let's set some boundaries for the article.
 If you look at the finished example above, the content is a certain width and centered in the page.
-We're going to define our `<article>` tag to include everything we have in the body currently.
+We're going to add and define an `<article>` tag to include everything we have in the body currently.
 We'll add a footer later.

 ### Add the article tag